wdehoog/hutspot-ubports/docs/installation.md

 ### Stored data
-Application Settings etc are saved in
+Application Settings etc are saved in `.config/hutspot.wdehoog` and `.local/share/wdehoog/hutspot/`

-`.config/hutspot.wdehoog`, `.local/share/wdehoog/hutspot/` and `.config/wdehoog/`

 ### Build it yourself
 See the repository at [github](https://github.com/wdehoog/hutspot-ubports).
-Install [clickable](http://clickable.bhdouglass.com/en/latest/), clone the repo and build it.
+Install [clickable](http://clickable.bhdouglass.com/en/latest/), clone the repo, build and install it.